ednuel/Cryptocurrencies/README.md

 ![](Resources/Pictures/D5.png)

 # Summary
-Using Principal Component Analysis (PCA) algorithm along with k means algorithm we are able to visualize data and determine the most tradable cryptocurrencies.We were able to find 532 tradable cryptocurrencies which could be a a good potential addition to the investment portfolio.
+Using Principal Component Analysis (PCA) algorithm, along with k means algorithm, we are able to visualize data and determine the most tradable cryptocurrencies.
+Based on elbow curve figure, I decided to group preprocessed 533 cryptocurrencies into 4 clusters in oder to find their patterns.
+The 2d scatter figure shows clusters related to the number of available coins versus the total number of mined coins.
+The 3d scatter graph clearly displays different clusters distributed with 3 principal component variables.
 Along with the help of the unsupervised machine learning algorithms we were able to conclude our findings.
 ## Data Rescources & Codes

 -[CSV](Resources/CSV/crypto_data.csv)